 Put into plain language, the T44 could be made on much of the same tooling as already available for the M1, and the T44’s conventional stock configuration allowed the same or similar shooting positions, shooting techniques, drill, and manual of arms as the Garand.

-Little consideration seems to have been given for the desirability of having a rifle like that of our major allies.
-Most objective observers feel that the latter should have been given more weight, and the FAL should have been adopted by the US.
+Little consideration seems to have been given to the desirability of having a rifle like that of our major allies.
+Most objective observers feel that the latter should have been given more weight and the we should have adopted the FAL.
 I tend to agree.

 7.62mm Force Feeding